m-jmc/US-COVID-Tracing/README.md

 Initial global exploration of the COVID outbreak and spread.
 Best viewed on kaggle. *Global Analysis data and script found on kaggle only.*

 <br>
-*These scripts depend on current data for each run.
-Updated data may be obtained* [HERE](https://www.kaggle.com/fireballbyedimyrnmom/us-counties-covid-19-dataset) *curtesy of the New York Times.*
+These scripts depend on current data for each run, updated data may be obtained [HERE](https://www.kaggle.com/fireballbyedimyrnmom/us-counties-covid-19-dataset) curtesy of the New York Times.